TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Extended Benchmark Results

 \subsection{3D Mesh Reconstruction}

-Figure~\ref{fig:tsdf_grid} shows TSDF~\cite{curless1996tsdf} mesh reconstructions extracted from TrianguLang's segmented depth maps.
+Figure~\ref{fig:tsdf_grid} shows TSDF mesh reconstructions extracted from TrianguLang's segmented depth maps.
 Given a text query, the model produces per-view masks and metric depth estimates that can be fused into a coherent 3D mesh via TSDF integration.
-These reconstructions show that TrianguLang's segmentations are geometrically consistent across views, supporting 3D applications without per-scene optimization.
+These reconstructions demonstrate that TrianguLang's segmentations are geometrically consistent across views, enabling downstream 3D applications without per-scene optimization.